 About Transport for the South East

-Transport for the South East (TfSE) is a unique partnership for our region, bringing together local authorities, local enterprise partnerships and transport providers to speak with one voice on the south east’s strategic transport priorities.
+Transport for the South East is a unique partnership for our region, bringing together local authorities, local enterprise partnerships and transport providers to speak with one voice on the South East’s strategic transport priorities.

-Our region – covering the six Berkshire authorities, Kent, Medway, Hampshire, Southampton, Portsmouth, Isle of Wight, Surrey, East Sussex, West Sussex and Brighton & Hove – is the most productive region in the country outside of London.
-It is home to 8.3 million residents and more than 350,000 businesses and is our nation’s key international gateway for people and goods.
+Our region – covering Berkshire, Hampshire, Isle of Wight, Surrey, West Sussex, East Sussex, and Kent – is the most productive region in the country outside of London.
+It is home to 7.5 million residents and more than 350,000 businesses and is our nation’s key international gateway for people and goods.
 It boasts world-leading universities and research institutes, diverse towns and cities and stunning coasts and countryside.
 It is a great place to live, work, study, visit and do business.

-Our focus is on developing a Strategic Investment Plan (SIP) for the south east that will support the region to facilitate growth whilst working to achieve our shared vision of a better, more prosperous, net-zero carbon south east with a sustainable transport network at its heart.
+Our focus is on developing a strategic investment plan for the South East that will support the South East’s continued recovery from the effects of Covid-19, and facilitate growth whilst working to achieve our shared vision of a better, more prosperous, net-zero carbon South East with a sustainable transport network at its heart.

 What we do

-By operating strategically across the south east on transport issues – a role that no other organisation has undertaken before – we’re able to directly influence how, where and when money is invested in our region’s transport networks.
-We don’t replicate the work of local transport authorities (LTAs); we work with them to ensure that the plans we put forward reflect the needs and priorities of the communities they represent.
+By operating strategically across the South East on transport issues – a role that no other organisation has undertaken until now – we’re able to directly influence how, where and when money is invested in our region’s transport networks.
+We don’t replicate the work of local transport authorities; we work with them to ensure that the plans we put forward reflect the needs and priorities of the communities they represent.

-Together, our Transport Strategy and SIP set out how, with the right investment, we can grow the south east’s economy, boost jobs and opportunity, improve quality of life and hit net-zero carbon emissions by 2050 at the latest.
+Our Transport Strategy sets out how, with the right investment, we can grow the South East’s economy, boost jobs and opportunity, improve quality of life and hit net-zero carbon emissions by 2050 at the latest.
+To make that vision a reality, we’re working with partners and stakeholders to develop our strategic investment plan – a blueprint for investment which we will publish for consultation in June 2022.
 We know that delivering this plan and solving the big challenges we face – like decarbonisation, modal shift, improving air quality and increasing access to jobs, training, and education – will require more than just partnership working.

 How we are structured

-We have a robust governance structure which provides leadership, accountability, expertise, and oversight of the TfSE programme.
+We have a robust governance structure which provides leadership, accountability, expertise, and oversight of the Transport for the South East programme.
 It also gives our partners and stakeholders the ability to guide and influence our work at all levels.

 The Partnership Board is our principal decision-making forum.
 It brings together elected members from our constituent authorities alongside representatives of local enterprise partnerships (LEPs), district and borough authorities, protected landscapes, and the independent chair of the Transport Forum.

 Network Rail, National Highways and Transport for London also attend the board as non-voting members, providing valuable additional insight and expertise.
-Find out more about our board on the ‘Meet the board‘ section of our website.
+Find out more about our partnership board and our partners.

 The TfSE team act as advisors to the board, calling upon input and advice from two key forums: the Senior Officer Group, comprising local authority transport officers and other partner representatives; and the Transport Forum, which brings together a wider group of stakeholders including passenger groups, environmental groups, active travel campaigners, transport operators, universities, ports, and airports.

 Transport for the South East’s technical work programme, stakeholder engagement and communications activities are carried out by the Programme Management Office.
-Find out more about our team on our ‘Meet the team‘ section of our website.
+Find out more about the Transport for the South East team.

 How we are funded

-Transport for the South East (TfSE) operates a mixed funding model.
-Our staffing complement is part funded by contributions from local transport authorities (LTAs), while our technical programme and other staffing costs relies on grant funding from the Department for Transport (DfT).
+Transport for the South East operates a mixed funding model.
+Our core staffing complement is funded by contributions from local transport authorities, while our technical programme and other staffing costs relies on grant funding from the Department for Transport.

 This approach reflects our commitment to delivering best value for our partners and taxpayers.
-Find out more about our funding and finances below.
+Find out more about our funding and finances.

-The SIP is a blueprint for investment that we want to deliver with government and national bodies like Network Rail and National Highways.
+The outcomes of these pieces of work feed directly into our strategic investment plan – a blueprint for investment that we want to deliver with government and national bodies like Network Rail and National Highways.

 Each of our five area study geographies are based around the most important economic corridors in our region.
 These corridors connect our biggest towns and cities and international gateways and are where the greatest opportunities for sustainable economic growth exist.